-I. Military Retirement Fund Lack of Ownership (Modified Repeat Condition)
+I. Military Retirement Fund Lack of Ownership (Repeat Condition)

-The Military Retirement Fund's (MRF) operations are jointly overseen by the Office of the Under Secretary of Defense (Comptroller) (OUSD[C]), Defense Finance and Accounting Service (DFAS), and Office of the Under Secretary of Defense for Personnel and Readiness (OUSD[P&R]).
-DFAS is responsible for the accounting, investing, payment of benefits, and financial reporting processes at MRF.
-The Department of Defense (DoD) Office of the Actuary (OACT) within OUSD(P&R) calculates the actuarial liability of MRF.
+MRF operations are jointly overseen by the Office of the Under Secretary of Defense (Comptroller) (OUSD[C]), Defense Finance and Accounting Service (DFAS), and Office of the Under Secretary of Defense for Personnel and Readiness (OUSD[P&R]).
+DFAS is responsible for the accounting, investing, payment of benefits, and financial reporting of MRF.
+The Department of Defense (DoD) Office of the Actuary (OACT) within OUSD(P&R) calculates the Actuarial Liability of MRF.
 The Office of Military Personnel Policy within OUSD(P&R) issues policy related to MRF benefits.
-OUSD(C) provides oversight for financial improvement and audit readiness (FIAR), develops and implements finance and accounting policies, and develops and implements financial systems policies across the DoD.
-Oversight of the MRF audit process is the responsibility of the MRF Audit Committee.